From Hell: Plot

-Prince Albert Victor, Duke of Clarence, also known as Prince Eddy, secretly marries and fathers a child with Annie Crook, a shop girl in London's East End.
-Prince Eddy had visited the area under an assumed name and Annie is unaware of her husband's royal position.
+Prince Albert Victor, Duke of Clarence, also known as Prince Eddie, secretly marries and fathers a child with Annie Crook, a shop girl in London's East End.
+Prince Eddie had visited the area under an assumed name and Annie is unaware of her husband's royal position.
 Queen Victoria becomes aware of the marriage and has Albert separated forcibly from his wife, whom she places in an asylum.
 Victoria then instructs her royal physician Sir William Gull to impair Annie's sanity, which he does by damaging or impairing her thyroid gland.
-The prince's daughter is taken to Annie's parents by the artist Walter Sickert, a friend of Eddy's who had accompanied him on his trips to the East End.
+The prince's daughter is taken to Annie's parents by the artist Walter Sickert, a friend of Eddie's who had accompanied him on his trips to the East End.
 Annie's father believes the child to be his through an incestuous relationship with his daughter.
 Sickert reluctantly leaves the child with Annie's parents.

 The potentially scandalous matter is resolved, until a group of prostitutes – Annie's friends Mary Kelly, Polly Nichols, Anne Chapman, and Liz Stride – who are aware of the illegitimate child and its royal connections, attempt to blackmail Sickert.
 After Queen Victoria learns of the blackmail attempt, Gull is enlisted to silence the group of women.
 The police are granted prior knowledge of Gull's intentions, and are adjured not to interfere until the plot is completed.

 Gull, a high-ranking Freemason, murders the four women in Whitechapel with the aid of a carriage driver, John Netley.
 While he justifies the murders by claiming they are a Masonic warning to an apparent Illuminati threat to the throne, the killings are, in Gull's mind, part of an elaborate mystical ritual to ensure male societal dominance over women.
 While targeting Kelly, Gull also kills Catherine Eddowes, who was using Kelly's name as an alias.
 As the killings progress, Gull becomes psychologically unhinged and has a vision of the future while murdering a woman he believes to be Kelly.

 Gull takes Netley on a tour of London landmarks, expounding on their hidden mystical significance.
 Later, Gull forces the semi-literate Netley to write the infamous From Hell letter.
 Following this, several people write letters to the police claiming to be the murderer, and the nickname "Jack the Ripper" becomes a household name.